MercersKitchen/Advanced-Computer-Science/OPP Processing_JAVA/To Rewrite/Paired Programming OPP Intro/README.md

   - Describe where data is coming from, where it is going, & how it is remaining the same or changing in the single line of code
   - If arithmetic is done in draw(), illustrate what is happening with real numbers during three iterations (write down what these numbers are)

+Ideas
+- What does "Ball" do?
+- What is the significance of "myBall"?
+- How is the keyword "new" significant?

 ---

 # Ideas to Include